Emojigit/wikipedia-checkref/README.md

 # Prepare to run
 1. for debian or ubuntu user: use the setup-debian.sh (<code>bash setup-debian.sh</code>)
 2. for macos user: use the setup-macos.sh (<code>bash setup-macos.sh</code>)
-3. for Windows user: please install anaconda.
+3. for Windows user: please install anaconda (See <a href="https://docs.anaconda.com/anaconda/install/windows/">https://docs.anaconda.com/anaconda/install/windows/</a>).
 4. If you not use the systems above: unlucky, I cant found any solution now, but <a href="https://www.google.com">Google can help you</a>!

 ## What the prepare wazard will do